Alexedishi/Gates-of-the-Bosphorus/.docs/readme.txt

 Content for Byzantium:
-Greek Nationalism: Start as a Rhomaios country and assert their identity against the tide of Hellenism The Purple Pheonix: Events and journal entries to reclaim the former Roman Empire Ability to rebuild the Imperial Palace and the Hippodrome, along with a decision to revive chariot racing (replaces the Olympics)
+Greek Nationalism: Start as a Rhomaios country and assert their identity against the tide of Hellenism The Purple Phoenix: Events and journal entries to reclaim the former Roman Empire Ability to rebuild the Imperial Palace and the Hippodrome, along with a decision to revive chariot racing (replaces the Olympics)
 Cappadocia, Trebizond, & Theodoro as playable tags Dynamic country names for Byzantium and a game rule to choose between "Byzantine" or "Roman" Empire